 Carnet de Passage for South America (2007-2106)

-You don’t need a Carnet de Passage in any of South America’s 13 countries.
+During our 9-year travel on the continent, we didn’t need a Carnet in any of South America’s 13 countries.
 See more about the Temporary Import Document, which you do need in all of them.
 The exception is French Guiana for owners of a European car – because French Guiana is Europe, no papers required at all).

 Carnet de Passage for Far East (2016- today)